 The Bachelor of Science (B.S.) curriculum is appropriate for students desiring a focused, in-depth grounding in all the essential elements of the biological sciences, and is particularly suitable for students intending to pursue graduate study in biology or in the health sciences.
 It also prepares students to function effectively in a variety of technical and laboratory research settings.

 NOTE: This is not a complete list of requirements.
-See the UMBC Undergraduate Catalog for a full listing of requirements for this program, and for information about research opportunities, the Biological Sciences Tutorial Center, and Student Organizations.
+See the UMBC Undergraduate Catalog for a full listing of requirements for this program.

 Biology (35 credits)

 - BIOL 141 Foundations of Biology: Cells, Energy & Organisms

 - BIOL 142 Foundations of Biology: Ecology & Evolution